corverroos/rjet/README.md

 # rjet

-A [reflex](https://github.com/luno/reflex) stream client for a [NATS Jetstream](https://docs.nats.io/jetstream/jetstream).
+A [reflex](https://github.com/luno/reflex) stream client for a [NATS JetStream](https://docs.nats.io/jetstream/jetstream).

-It provides an API for consuming data from a nats jetstream stream with at-least-once semantics.
+It provides an API for consuming data from a NATS JS stream with at-least-once delivery semantics.
+Since reflex does its own cursor management, it uses ordered ephemeral consumers.

-It also provides a reflex.CursorStore implementation for storing cursors in a nats jetstream (probably not a good idea).
+It also provides a reflex.CursorStore implementation for storing cursors in a NATS JS stream (probably not a good idea).

 ### Usage